AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Valkyries who use cannons, pistols, blades, and fists deal 6% more Total DMG. | 5 Dealing Crit DMG boosts Valkyrie Physical and Elemental DMG by 15% for 4s.
-Triggering it again resets the duration. | 10 After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+Valkyrie deals 15% bonus Total DMG.
+This effect is negated for 5s after taking DMG.
+Triggering it again resets the duration. | 10
+Valkyries who use pistols, chakrams, cannons or fists deal 20% more Total DMG. | 15

 !!! note
-    Effective for 6.2 2nd Half.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: